UHDanke/gd_docs/triggers/level_visual.md

 Default target is Player 1.

+Camera movement based on player movement is done relative to the player, not the screen.

-The default gameplay offset on X axis is 25 (75 units) and can be modified by Gameplay Offset.
+The default gameplay offset when moving left or right is 25 (75 units) and can be modified by Gameplay Offset.

-X axis easing is applied in platformer mode and is equal to 30 for all modes.
+Easing is applied when moving left or right in platformer mode, and is equal to 30 for all modes.

-X and Y are the Player's X and Y, not the screen's.
-If the gameplay is rotated by 90 degrees using a Rotate Gameplay trigger, then the axes on which easing and max offset are applied will also be switched around.

 ## Non-Bordered Camera

 Cube and Robot use a non-bordered camera.

-Non-bordered camera pans towards the player
+The camera behavior when moving up or down depends on the offset between camera and player and the player's vertical velocity.
+The minimum offset for the camera to start following the player is 30 units, the maximum offset increases with player velocity, maxing out at 160 units regardless of zoom or aspect ratio, with an ease rate roughly equal to 90.

 ## Bordered Camera

 Ship, Ball, UFO, Wave, Spider and Swing use a bordered camera.

-The Y axis offset can be modified and the border for these gamemodes can be removed using Camera Mode.

-Bordered camera snaps to grid on the Y axis, this can also be disabled using Camera Mode.

 Borders are parallel to the ground, and will not rotate if Rotate Gameplay is used.

+Camera Mode allows modifying how the camera behaves when the player moves up or down, the default easing is 40 (noted as 10 in Camera Mode) and the gameplay offset for a padding of 0.5 is roughly equal to -75, but this varies with screen aspect ratio.

 # Zoom Camera